yegor256/takes/README.md

 ## Exception Handling

-By default, `TksRegex` lets all exceptions bubble up.
+By default, `TsRegex` lets all exceptions bubble up.
 If one of your takes crashes, a user will see a default error page.
 Here is how you can configure this behavior: